-Let' review some of those reasons as to why many choose to not celebrate Christmas.
+Again, let's review some of those reasons.

-I present that a most powerful instruction that leads us to reject the celebration of Christmas and other holidays that incorporate un-biblical traditions and practices is found in the book of Deuteronomy.
+I present that the most powerful instruction that leads us to reject the celebration of Christmas and other holidays that incorporate un-biblical traditions and practices is found in the book of Deuteronomy.
 "When the LORD your God cuts off from before you the nations which you go to dispossess, and you displace them and dwell in their land, take heed to yourself that you are not ensnared to follow them, after they are destroyed from before you, and that you do not inquire after their gods, saying, 'How did these nations serve their gods?
 I also will do likewise.'
 You shall not worship the LORD your God in that way; for every abomination to the LORD which He hates they have done to their gods; for they burn even their sons and daughters in the fire to their gods."
 (Deuteronomy 12:29-31)